Hornbill-Docs/esp-config/esp-config/getting-started/regional-settings.md

 layout: article-toc
 ---
 # Configuring Regional Settings
-This guide covers how to set up regional settings and features which will be used by Hornbill and its apps as a default or starting point to work from.
+Hornbill is a solution that can be used in multiple regions across the globe.
+Different regions operate in different time zones, use different languages, and have different date and time formats.
+This guide looks at some of regional settings that can be changed to reflect your location.

 ## Topics covered
 * Setting the default date and time formats
-* Selecting the default time zone that Hornbill will use
+* Selecting the default time zone
 * How to enable and disable the languages that are available to users

 ## Before you begin